davebridges/Lab-Website/README.rst

 Installation and Setup
 ======================
-1. Clone or download the code and extract it somewhere on your system.
+1. Clone or download this code and extract it somewhere on your system.
 2. Inside the lab_website directory, open **localsettings_empty.py** with a text editor and fill in **'django.db.backends.sqlite3'** under DATABASES...
 ENGINE and enter a location for your SQLite database to be stored.
 To use other database types see the `Django Documentation on Databases <https://docs.djangoproject.com/en/1.4/ref/databases/>`_.
 3. Optional:  Fill in the the ADMINS, TIME_ZONE and LANGUAGE_CODE as needed.
 4. Run the following command within the Lab Website directory to populate the database.
 Enter the superuser information when prompted::